Cash Flow Statement Example

 Just like the

 the cash flow statement can also be drawn up in budget form and later compared to actual figures.
 These budgeted figures would be drawn up based on actual figures from past years, but taking into account any expected future changes in cash flows.
-The budgeted figures for the cash inflows and outflows (and the way these figures were obtained) would be explained or justified in additional notes to the cash flow statement.
+The budgeted figures for the cash inflows and outflows (and the way these figures were obtained) would be explained or justified in additional notes to this statement.

 Balance Sheet Example